armory/docs/content/en/includes/cdaas/dep-file/cdaas-yaml-template-blue-green.md

     # When using a blue/green strategy, only one version of your software
     # gets exposed to users at a time.
     #
-    # First, Borealis deploys the new version without
+    # First, Armory CDaaS deploys the new version without
     # exposing it to the activeService defined below.
 The new version is
     # then accessible using the previewService (if defined).
     #
-    # Second, Borealis executes the "redirectTrafficAfter" steps in parallel.
+    # Second, Armory CDaaS executes the "redirectTrafficAfter" steps in parallel.
-    # After each step completes, Borealis exposes the new version
+    # After each step completes, Armory CDaaS exposes the new version
     # to the activeService.
     #
-    # Finally, Borealis executes the "shutDownOldVersion" steps in parallel.
+    # Finally, Armory CDaaS executes the "shutDownOldVersion" steps in parallel.
-    # After each step completes, Borealis deletes the old version.
+    # After each step completes, Armory CDaaS deletes the old version.
     blueGreen:

       # The name of a Kubernetes Service resource.